 - Arm length: Start at the shoulder joint (humeral head) to the tip of the middle finger.

-Based on the proportions outlined above, I would be classified as someone who has average arms, long legs, and a long torso, which would result in limb lengths suited for either conventional of sumo deadlifting.
-However, these recommendations should be taken in context with the other factors suggested in this article, since in actuality I can actually pull more weight using a conventional deadlift stance.
+Based on the above proportions, I would be classified as someone with average arms, long legs, and a long torso, resulting in limb lengths suited for conventional or sumo deadlifting.
+However, these recommendations should be taken in context with the other factors suggested in this article, since in actuality, I can actually pull more weight using a conventional deadlift stance.

-Let’s now talk about the next consideration for deciding whether to do conventional or sumo deadlifting.
+Let's discuss the next consideration for deciding whether to do conventional or sumo deadlifting.

 Choosing Conventional vs. Sumo Based on Bodyweight